 Following are some accounting errors.
-Rectify the same through Suspense A/c
+Rectify the same through Suspense A/c.

-- (i) Purchases Book has been overcast by ₹200 - (ii) Goods purchased from Manohar of ₹2,500 have been posted to the debit of his account. - (iii) Cash of ₹4,500 paid to Munish was credited to Manish. - (iv) Discount ₹ 100 allowed to Anthony was not debited to discount account.
+- (i) Purchases Book has been overcast by Rs.200 - (ii) Goods purchased from Manohar of Rs.2500 has been posted to the debit of his account. - (iii) Cash of Rs.4500 paid to Munish was credited to Manish. - (iv) Discount Rs.100 allowed to Anthony was not debited to discount account.

+(i) Accounting effect

-(i) Accounting Effect: Purchases A/c has been debited in excess by ₹200
+Purchase A/c has been debited in excess by Rs.200

-Rectification: Purchases A/c is credited by ₹ 200 and Suspense A/c is debited by ₹ 200.
+Rectification : Purchase A/c is credited by Rs.200 and Suspense A/c is debited by Rs.200.